Ninnibru

-Ninnibru, also transcribed Nin-Nibru, was a Mesopotamian goddess regarded as the wife of Ninurta.
+Ninnibru, also romanized as Nin-Nibru, was a Mesopotamian goddess regarded as the wife of Ninurta.
 She is attested in sources from between the Ur III and Kassite periods, including offering lists, the god list An = Anum, and the poem Angim.
 Later she came to be absorbed by Gula, and ceased to be worshiped as a separate deity.

 Name

 The theonym Ninnibru can be translated from Sumerian as "the lady of Nippur."
 The Akkadian form of the name was Bēlet-Nippuri.
-The name Ungalnibru (Šarrat-Nippuri) is sometimes used interchangeably with Ninnibru in scholarship, but it is generally agreed that these two goddesses were separate.
+The name Ungalnibru (Akkadian Šarrat-Nippuri) is sometimes used interchangeably with Ninnibru in scholarship, but it is generally agreed that these two goddesses were separate.
 While Ungalnibru occurs as a name of Gula, usually associated with Ninnibru, in the hymn of Bulluṭsa-rabi, the temples listed in the same passage were associated with Ninnibru.

 In early scholarship it was assumed that the name of the Hurrian goddess Nabarbi might be derived from Ninnibru's, but today it is assumed it is related to the toponym Nawar instead.

 Associations with other deities

 Ninnibru was regarded as the wife of Ninurta, as attested for example in the god list An = Anum.
 She also appears in this role in the composition Angim, where the eponymous god meets with her in his temple Ešumeša after presenting his battle trophies to his parents Enlil and Ninlil in the Ekur, and at her request blesses a king who is left unnamed.
-In a lament, Ninnibru "sheds tears for the Ešumeša."
+In a lament, Ninnibru "sheds tears for the Ešumeša".
 Her character and her relationship with Ninurta might have been influenced by other couples of deities in which at least one spouse shared some traits with one of them, such as Ninisina and Pabilsaĝ or Bau and Ningirsu.

 Gula came to be associated with Ninnibru due to both of them sharing the role of Ninurta's spouse, and eventually fully absorbed her.
 In later periods, her name functioned as a title of Gula in the context of her presence in Ešumeša.
 Ninnibru was also associated with Ninimma, though according to Joan Goodnick Westenholz in this case the connection reflected the latter goddess' role as Ninurta's sister, rather than wife.
 However, only a single known copy of An = Anum refers to Ninimma as dnin-[urta]-ke4, literally "lady of Ninurta," and Christopher Metcalf, relying on a recently published hymn which addresses her as Ninurta's wife, notes that this phrase might instead designate her as his spouse.